hust-conch/verifiable-log-evidence-filter/README.md

 hardware-dependent and is not required for reproducing the main HDFS evidence-validity results.

-The intended claim is limited: anchor-first is a low-noise, auditable, cold-start evidence filter with positive necessity gaps against random removals and simple severity rules under the fixed HDFS protocol.
-The paper does not claim that anchor-first is the strongest label-free salience method or that selected evidence alone is sufficient for final diagnosis.
+The intended claim is limited: AnchorFirst is a low-noise, auditable, cold-start evidence filter with positive necessity gaps against random removals and simple severity rules under the fixed HDFS protocol.
+The paper does not claim that AnchorFirst is the strongest label-free salience method or that selected evidence alone is sufficient for final diagnosis.

 No pre-trained model is required for the core artifact.
 The optional